wakatime/wakatime-blog/posts/67-bots-so-many-bots.md

 However, this wasn’t enough to detect bot accounts alone.
 I assigned each user a risk score based on many different criteria, like account activity duration, upvote patterns over time, and content of comments.
 Did you know ChatGPT generated comments have a higher frequency of words like `game-changer`?
-Bot comments also contained characters not easily typeable, like [em-dash][emdash].
+Bot comments also contained characters not easily typeable, like [em-dash][emdash], or the product’s name verbatim even when it’s very long or contains characters like `™` in the name.
 They also commonly included the name and bio word for word from a real person’s LinkedIn profile, but those people said they never created any ProductHunt account.
 In the end, I detected over 60% of user signups to be automated bot accounts.
 That’s a conservative number, because I didn’t detect all the bots.